-Finally, as noted (in section 3, above) a set of ethics policies agreed in 2022, including a code of business conduct, prohibition of harassment, provisions for whistleblowing, prevention of sexual misconduct and abuse, etc. all contribute to minimising risks arising within these areas.
+Finally, the earlier mentioned set of ethics policies agreed in 2022, including a code of business conduct, prohibition of harassment, provisions for whistleblowing, prevention of sexual misconduct and abuse, etc. all contribute to minimising risks arising within these areas.

 Through its engagement in the System Council and based on the reporting from the CGIAR System Organisation, Denmark will monitor the development in risk factors and assess whether adequate mitigating actions have been taken by the organisation.